flub78/multitenant/doc/code_generation.md

 Instead of developing code for every data, developers only have to develop code for every data type.
 Inside an application the quantity of information may be big but the number of data types is usually much smaller.
 I hope to get back the time spent on putting the infrastructure in place and even to gain in productivity. (knowing perfectly that it is a big investment and sometimes the time spent in the initial effort is not compensated if the thing is not used at a sufficiently large scale).

-The goal of the templating mechanism is to be able to generate quickly a working application to manage the database resources.
-Of course complex resources will need tuning and adaptations to make the user experience more friendly but it should work out of the box.
+The goal of the template mechanism is to generate quickly a working application to manage the database resources.
+Of course complex resources will need tuning and adaptations but it should work out of the box.
 In this context an resource may be a database table but also the result of a complex select stored as a view in the database.

 ## Use cases

 Depending on the size of the application we can expect between twenty and a few hundred resources.

+As developer
-As developer I want to be able to generate one file from one template for one table.
-I want to be able to generate all files from one table.
-I want to be able to compare the generated result with the current version.
-I want to be able to replace a current version with the generated file.
+- I want to generate one file from one template for one table.
+- I want to generate all files from one table.
+- I want to be able to compare the generated result with the current version.
+- I want to be able to replace a current version with the generated file.

 As the code generation will rarely be fully automatic there are limited needs to generate and install all files of the application.

-For each resource I may have to generate:
+For each resource I may generate:
 * a controller
 * a model
 * a request